YousefAdel777/portfolio/README.md

 - 3D models from Sketchfab

 ## Installation
 To run this application locally, you'll need to have Node.js and npm istalled.
-Once you have clonde this repository, navigate to the project directory and run the following commands:
+Once you have cloned this repository, navigate to the project directory and run the following commands:
 ```
 npm install
 ```